0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/doc/spec_documentation.md

 by those tools is then translated back to provide feedback on the level of Move, creating error messages very much similar as a type checker or linter tool.
 No human interaction is required for this.

-Verification of the Libra framework is fully embedded into the developer workflow.
+Verification of the Diem framework is fully embedded into the developer workflow.
 A Rust integration test calls the Move prover on each Move source in the framework, failing the test if Move verification fails.
 Failures in this process are land blockers for submitting Move code.